Posted on Wednesday, July 30th, 2014 under Blog, Study Abroad, Translation, Travel

 Here are a few guidelines for how to translate your name into English and have it understood.

-» Read More of How to Translate Your Name into English
+» Read More of 4 Tips On Translating Your Name into English

 Posted on Friday, June 4th, 2010 under Academics, College Classes, Translation

 Students — have you ever considered a translation degree?

 The global marketplace is continually expanding, and the need for skilled translators and interpreters grows with it.
 More and more companies need experts to translate important documents or be understood in multi-lingual meetings, so a translation degree might just translate into a rewarding career.

 So where does a student interested in translation and interpreting go to study?

 » Read More of Translation Major: An Unexplored Career Niche